-John Quincy Adams: The 6th Retrospective
+John Quincy Adams (1825 – 1829): The Sixth Retrospective

 “Whatcha got ain’t nothin new.
 This country’s hard on people, you can’t stop what’s coming, it ain’t all waiting on you.
 That’s vanity.” – Ellis, No Country for Old Men (2007)

 Thus far, the Secretary of State has been a stepping stone to the presidency as Jefferson, Madison, and Monroe all served in the position before assuming office.
-In 1824, John Quincy Adams stood to follow, but he was in a runoff with Secretary of Treasury William Crawford, Secretary of War John C. Calhoun, Speaker of the House Henry Clay, and rising national hero, the tremendously popular Andrew jackson.
+In 1824, John Quincy Adams stood to follow, but he was in a runoff with Secretary of Treasury William Crawford, Secretary of War John C. Calhoun, Speaker of the House Henry Clay, and rising national hero, the tremendously popular Andrew Jackson.

 Election of 1828

-Adams and Jackson ran the dirtiest campaign in American history.
+Adams and Jackson ran one of the dirtiest campaigns in American history.
 The Adams camp alluded to Jackson as a gambler, military tyrant, and barbarian.
 They attacked Jackson’s wife as a bigamist, for he married her before she was able to obtain a legal divorce.
 The Jackson camp claimed Adams lived with his wife before they were married, provided American virgins for the Russian czar, installed a pool table for gambling in the White House, and broke the Sabbath.
 Issues concerning government were ignored, and campaign rhetoric revolved around the personal lives and character flaws of the candidates.
 The character of the person in the White House became the issue.
 For what it’s worth, Adams said true things about Jackson while Jackson mainly lied, but the truth hardly mattered.
 Jackson won in a land slide.

 John Quincy Adams